-In all categories, judges will prefer regional relevance, although programmes need not be broadcast only in the region in which they are made.
+In all categories, judges will look for regional relevance, although programmes need not be broadcast only in the region in which they are made.
 Regional productions for the national or international market are acceptable provided they really do represent the efforts of creative talent in the regions.

-Programmes which are clearly made by a network or national broadcaster with a national or international audience in mind will be at a disadvantage: these awards seek to encourage regional production and/or regional broadcasting.
+Programmes which are clearly made by a network or national broadcaster with a national or international audience in mind will be at a disadvantage: the Prix CIRCOM awards seek to encourage regional production and/or regional broadcasting.